Kaiji (film)

-Kaiji (カイジ 人生逆転ゲーム, Kaiji: Jinsei Gyakuten Gēmu), also known as Kaiji: The Ultimate Gambler, is a 2009 Japanese live-action film based on Gambling Apocalypse: Kaiji, the first part of the manga series Kaiji, written and illustrated by Nobuyuki Fukumoto.
+Kaiji (カイジ 人生逆転ゲーム, Kaiji: Jinsei Gyakuten Gēmu), also known as Kaiji: The Ultimate Gambler, is a 2009 Japanese live-action film based on Gambling Apocalypse: Kaiji, the first part of the manga series Kaiji by Nobuyuki Fukumoto.
 It is the first film of a trilogy directed by Tōya Satō and premiered in Japan on October 10, 2009.
 It was followed by Kaiji 2, released in 2011.

+Plot

+Kaiji is a 30-year-old man trapped in a life of mediocrity, working at a small shop and barely making ends meet.
+Though he longs for change, his aspirations remain unfulfilled until a loan shark named Rinko Endō confronts him about a co-signed debt left by a vanished acquaintance.
+Unable to repay the staggering sum, Kaiji accepts Endō's offer to participate in a high-stakes gambling tournament aboard the ship Espoir, where success would erase his debt.

+Once onboard, he realizes the true cost of failure: losing contestants are forced into brutal labor camps, constructing an underground city for a ruthless crime syndicate.
+The syndicate's second-in-command, Yukio Tonegawa, subjects the prisoners to increasingly cruel and deadly games.
+Determined to reclaim his freedom and transform his life, Kaiji resolves to outmaneuver the sadistic challenges before him.